-MacKay's manuscript is torn at the foot of folio 65 and, with his abbreviated space-saving system, his instructions about repeats are not always clear, but something like the above seems intended.
-MacKay's treatment of the BCB figure in the singlings of each variation is interesting, and the way the doublings from Varia tion 3 onwards extend the tone row up to E as Colin Campbell does, although with rather different effect.
+MacKay's treatment of the BCB figure in the singlings of each variation is interesting, and the way the doublings from Variation 3 onwards extend the tone row up to E as Colin Campbell does, although with rather different effect.
 The Treblings are indicated in square brackets above because, although they are present in the score, they are not labelled by MacKay as separate movements.